Jay Houghton

 Jay Houghton (born October 27, 1966) is a Republican former member of the Missouri House of Representatives.
 Houghton was elected in 2010 to represent the 10th District, encompassing all or parts of Pike, Audrain, Callaway, Lincoln, Montgomery and Ralls counties.
 In November 2012 Houghton filed for election in the newly created Missouri House 43rd District, which contains all of Audrain and portions of Callaway counties.

 Personal history

 Jay D. Houghton was born in Kansas City, Missouri and raised near Monticello, Missouri.
 He graduated Highland High School in 1984 and attended the University of Missouri.
 Houghton has two sons, Tyler and Hunter.
 When not involved with legislative duties Houghton works as a manager at McCaw Farms.
-He is a member of the NRA, Missouri Sport Shooting Association, Missouri Farm Bureau, and Audrain County Pork Association.
+He is a member of the National Rifle Association of America (NRA), Missouri Sport Shooting Association, Missouri Farm Bureau, and Audrain County Pork Association.

 Political history

 Jay Houghton has a long family history of involvement in state politics.
 He is the nephew of current 18th District State Senator Brian Munzlinger.
 Houghton's great-great-grandfather and two great-uncles also served as State Representatives.
 Prior to entering state politics Jay Houghton served on the Martinsburg, Missouri City Council and as town mayor.
 Houghton ran in 2010 to replace the term-limited Terry Witte, first defeating Dudley Michael Duke in the August Republican primary, then beating Democrat Linda Witte, Terry's wife, and Constitution Party candidate Josh Allum in the November General Election.

 After the 2011 Regular Legislative Session Houghton received a Freshman Legislator of the Year Award for his work with Sportsman's Issues by Speaker of the House Steven Tilley.
 Houghton also received a Friend of Manufacturing Award from the Associated Industries of Missouri.
 Houghton won another Freshman Legislator of the Year Award for Agricultural Issues in 2012.
 In 2013, Houghton was the only Missouri Representative to win a state YMCA award, winning in the "Healthy Living" category for his work with the Pike County/Twin Pikes YMCA.